 The West Village Chorale

 The West Village Chorale is a 60-voice avocational ensemble based out of Judson Memorial Church, at the south end of Washington Square Park.
-Our members are talented avocational singers who share varied professional backgrounds (attorneys to Zumba instructors) but one shared goal: to make beautiful music.
-They give voice, leadership and passion to the Chorale.
-Meet some of our members.
+Our members are talented avocational singers with varied professional backgrounds (attorneys to Zumba instructors) but one shared goal: to make beautiful music.
+Our members give voice, leadership and passion to the Chorale.

 In 2010, after many years based at the Church of St. Luke in the Fields, the Chorale moved to the south end of Washington Square, the historic and acoustically magnificent Judson Memorial Church, designed by Stanford White.

-The Chorale has always performed an eclectic repertoire, including many styles of traditional and contemporary choral music, as well as commissions, performances and premieres of works by local composers including Robert De Cormier, Michael Ward, Robert Beckhard, Jerome Jolles, David Goldstein, and previous Music Director Michael Conley and current Artistic Director Colin Britt.
+The Chorale has always performed an eclectic repertoire, including many styles of traditional and contemporary choral music, as well as commissions, performances and premieres of works by local composers including Robert De Cormier, Michael Philip Ward, Robert Beckhard, Jerome Jolles, David Goldstein, previous Artistic Director Michael Conley and current Artistic Director Colin Britt.